whitead/skunk/README.md

 plt.tight_layout()

 # Overwrite using file path to my svg
-# Can also use string
+# Can also use a string that contains the SVG
 svg = skunk.insert(
     {
         'sk': 'skunk.svg'